 Tips to help you make a good impression

-- Give as much relevant detail as you can in your answers without straying from the point.
+- Give as much detail as you can in your answers without straying from the point.
 Include examples to prove your skills and achievements.
-Think about how you can use your expertise to fulfil the role and make sure you get this across.
+Think about how you can use your expertise to fulfil the role.

 - If you don't understand any of the questions or need them repeating, just ask.